hhaamm/backuper/README.markdown

 Make an option for installing automatically (which creates the desired folders, give permissions, creates the crontab, etc.)

-Extract the last backup in a customo folder.
+Extract the last backup in a custom folder.